ramnathv/slidify/README.md

 # Overview #

-Slidify is a tool that makes it easy to create, customize and publish, reproducible HTML5 slide decks from [`R Markdown`](http://goo.gl/KKdaf).
+Slidify makes it easy to create, customize and publish, reproducible HTML5 slide decks from [`R Markdown`](http://goo.gl/KKdaf).

 It is designed to make it very easy for a HTML novice to generate a crisp, visually appealing `HTML5` slide deck, while at the same time giving advanced users several options to customize their presentation.